KeystoneHQ/Keystone-developer-hub/integration/ethereum.md

-# Keystone Web3 Mode (Ethereum) Integration Guide.
+# Keystone Web3 Mode (Ethereum) Integration Guide
-The goal of the Keystone hardware wallet is to be a good signer to protect users' private keys, so Keystone would like to work with existing wallets and applications.
-Now Keystone has provided the Web3 Mode which has worked with a lot of Ethereum wallets, like Metamask and a lot of Dapps like Sushi Swap, Yearn, Gnosis Safe, and other well known Dapps.
+The goal of the Keystone hardware wallet is to provide users with a reliable and quality signer by protecting users' private keys so Keystone seeks to integrate with existing wallets and applications.
+Keystone has now provided the Web3 Mode which has worked with a lot of Ethereum wallets like Metamask and a lot of Dapps like Sushi Swap, Yearn, Gnosis Safe, and etc.

-Now we have proposed an EIP for the QR Code data transmission.
+We have now proposed an EIP for the QR Code data transmission.
 Here is the link for the [EIP](https://github.com/ethereum/EIPs/pull/4527)

 ## Wallet Integration
-In order to work with Keystone, the wallet should follow the following process.
+In order to work with Keystone, a wallet can follow the following process:
-1. Keystone provides the public key information to the wallet to generate addresses, sync balances and etc via QR Codes.
+1. Keystone provides the public key information to the wallet to generate addresses, sync balances, etc via QR Codes.
-2. The wallet generates the unsigned data and sends it to Keystone for signing via QR Code, data that can include transactions, typed data, and etc.
+2. The wallet generates the unsigned data that can include transactions, typed data, and etc, and then sends it to Keystone to sign via QR Code.
-3. Keystone signs the data and provides a signature back to the wallet via QR Code.
+3. Keystone would then sign the data and provide a signature back to the wallet via QR Code.
 4. The wallet receives the signature, constructs the signed data (transaction), and performs the following activities like broadcasting the transaction, etc.

 ### Setting up the wallet with Keystone
 In order to allow a wallet to collect information from the Ethereum blockchain, Keystone would need to provide the extended public key to the watch-only wallet in which the wallet will use to generate addresses and query the necessary information from the Ethereum blockchain.

-We use the `crypto-hdkey` to encode the extended public key and its derivation path, if you would like to know more about this, please check the `Specification` section of the [EIP](https://github.com/ethereum/EIPs/pull/4527)
+We use the `crypto-hdkey` to encode the extended public key and its derivation path.
+If you would like to know more about this, please check the `Specification` section of the [EIP](https://github.com/ethereum/EIPs/pull/4527)

-Here is the sample QR Code image of the extended public key.

 #### Library
-we have published the library to help developers to extract the extended public key from the QRCode.
+We have published the library to help developers to extract the extended public key from the QRCode.

 Please check the library here：